ssloth1/ssloth1/README.md

 ## 🎓 About Me
 Former legislative aide turned software engineer.
 After years as a hobbyist, I took the leap in 2022 and pursued a Master of Science in Computer Science at Northeastern University.
-My primary interests are in Mobile Application Development, Web Development, and Computer Graphics.
+My primary interests are in Mobile Application Development, Web Development, Computer Graphic, and Computer Vision.

-With graduation fast approaching, I am now seeking a full-time software engineering role!

-## 🔭 Current Projects
-- Founder of [Pledger](https://pledger.pro), where we aim to provide a platform for secure cryptocurrency donations to non-profits.
-- Developing a video effects processor for cameras/video cameras and live streaming.
-- Research and developing an algorithm for motion detection on video cameras.

 Connect with me on LinkedIn! --> https://www.linkedin.com/in/jimbebarski/